Bell’s HR, 3 RBIs help Pirates take down Angels 10-7

 BACK IN ACTION

 Canning allowed three runs in four innings after being activated off the injured list for inflammation in his right elbow earlier on Tuesday.
-Manager Brad Ausmus said he would be cautious with the workload for Canning, who gave up six hits and three walks while striking out two, over the remainder of the season.
+Angels manager Brad Ausmus said he would be cautious with the workload for Canning, who gave up six hits and three walks while striking out two, over the remainder of the season.

+“His stuff looked really good, but the pitch count got up,” Ausmus said.
+“A little trouble locating the ball, and the error, that hurt him.
+But, overall, I thought more importantly he looked healthy, looked strong.”

 ROSTER MOVES